xitu/gold-miner/article/2021/why-the-service-mesh-should-fade-out-of-sight.md

 # Why the Service Mesh Should Fade Out of Sight

-#### Service mesh should be a platform feature — not a product category

 ![Photo by [Ricardo Gomez Angel](https://unsplash.com/@ripato?utm_source=medium&utm_medium=referral) on [Unsplash](https://unsplash.com?utm_source=medium&utm_medium=referral).](https://cdn-images-1.medium.com/max/9000/0*aQPqRSOiXhzz9zo6)

 With rising interest in service meshes, many application development and delivery pros’ first encounter with one leaves them wondering how they differ from API gateways.
 Are service meshes their own product category or are they part of broader API management?
 These questions miss the point: Service meshes need to fade away into the background of development platforms.